cloud-run-for-selenium/cloud-container-dockerfiles/README.md

 The Selenium organization maintains [docker-selenium](https://github.com/SeleniumHQ/docker-selenium) images which contain a Selenium server, WebDriver, and a web browser.
 These images can also be run on Google Cloud Run and other platforms, but if the platform only supports one open public port, then we need a way to route traffic to those services through a single port.
 This can be accomplished with reverse proxies, such as NGINX or Caddy.

 When running on Google Cloud Run or Heroku, the image needs the NGINX proxy installed in order to forward traffic from the open port to services listening on internal local ports.
-Run these commands to generate the Dockerfile and build the image for Chrome:
+Run these commands to build the image for Chrome:

 ```
-$ sh docker-build-image.sh amd64 chrome jamesmortensen/standalone-chrome-cloud:latest
+$ sh docker-build-image.sh amd64 chrome jamesmortensen/standalone-chrome-cloud-amd64:latest
-$ docker build -t jamesmortensen/standalone-chrome-cloud:latest .
 ```